Vacant Unit Tax (By-law No. 2022-135)

 Completion of Property Status Declaration

-1. For each real property tax roll, an Owner must complete either online or by other accessible format and return the property status declaration(s) to the City of Ottawa in the form and manner required by the Program Administrator on or before the due date for the declaration period as the same due date for interim tax-bills established in the City's annual Installment Due Dates and Interest and Penalty Rates Application to the Collection of Property Taxes by-law, as amended.
+1. For each real property tax roll, an Owner must complete either online or by other accessible format and return the property status declaration(s) to the City of Ottawa in the form and manner required by the Program Administrator on or before the due date for the declaration period as the same due date for interim tax-bills established in the City's annual Instalment Due Dates and Interest and Penalty Rates Application to the Collection of Property Taxes by-law, as amended.

 Review of Completed Property Status Declaration